 - Operational impacts Small grants of up to £5000 to assist organisations whose operations have been severely affected by the pandemic.

 - Increase in demand for advice from frontline organisations grants of up to £30,000 for hub organisations.
 These are vital organisations which provide expert legal advice to other civil society organisations to drive social change.

-Further Information: Deadlines will be staggered during 2020 – the next deadlines are 11th August and 17th November
+Further Information: Deadlines will be staggered during 2020 – the next deadline is the 17th November

 Fund: Cadent Foundation